tensorflow/tfjs-models/depth-estimation/src/ar_portrait_depth/README.md

 ### Create an estimator

-Pass in `depthEstimation.SupportedModels.PortraitDepth` from the `depthEstimation.SupportedModel` enum list along with an `estimatorConfig` to the `createEstimator` method to load and initialize the model.
+Pass in `depthEstimation.SupportedModels.ARPortraitDepth` from the `depthEstimation.SupportedModel` enum list along with an `estimatorConfig` to the `createEstimator` method to load and initialize the model.

-`estimatorConfig` is an object that defines PortraitDepth specific configurations for `PortraitDepthModelConfig`:
+`estimatorConfig` is an object that defines ARPortraitDepth specific configurations for `ARPortraitDepthModelConfig`:

 *   *minDepth*: The minimum depth value for the model to map to 0.
 Any smaller depth values will also get mapped to 0.